Mid-Season Transfers: The Real Impact via Goalence Data

 - Goals on pitch per match above 2.0

-A Caveat: The Compound Key's Dark Side
+The Compound Key's Limit

 Tags